dallasspohn/mo11y-gls/README.md

 - **Private**: All data stays local
 - **Open Source**: Contribute improvements back to the community

+**Note**: For Red Hat employees, there is a companion repository that accompanies this one.
+The Red Hat content creation features automatically pull the latest standards from the `redhat-content-standards` repository when creating training content.

 ### Customization

 - **Personas**: Create custom personas in `sonas/` directory